 How Can I Help Myself Feel Better?

-It's hard to prevent bruises, but you can help speed the healing process.
-When you get a bruise, you can use stuff you find right in your freezer to help the bruise go away faster.
-Applying cold when you first get a bruise helps reduce its size by slowing down the blood that's flowing to the area, which decreases the amount of blood that ends up leaking into the tissues.
-It also keeps the inflammation and swelling down.
-All you have to do is apply cold to the bruise for 15 to 20 minutes at a time for a day or two after the bruise appears.
+Apply a cold compress to the bruise to help slow down the blood that's flowing to the area, which decreases the amount of blood that ends up leaking into the tissues.
+It also helps keep the inflammation and swelling down.
+All you have to do is apply cold to the bruise for 15 to 20 minutes every hour for a day or two after the bruise appears.

 You don't need to buy a special cold pack, although they're great to keep on hand in the freezer.
-Just get some ice, put it in a plastic bag, and wrap the bag in a cloth or a towel and place it on the bruise (it isn't a good idea to apply the ice directly to the skin).
+Just get some ice, put it in a plastic bag, and wrap the bag in a cloth or a towel and place it on the bruise (don't apply the ice directly to the skin).

 Another trick is to use a bag of frozen vegetables.
 It doesn't matter what kind — carrots, peas, lima beans, whatever — as long as they're frozen.
 A bag of frozen vegetables is easy to apply to the bruise because it can form to the shape of the injured area.
 Also, like a cold pack, it can be used and refrozen again and again (just pick your least-favorite vegetables and label the bag — you don't want to keep thawing and freezing veggies that you plan to eat!).